DALAI-project/Train_BERT_NER/README.md

 # BERT NER

 Code for training Finnish named entity recognition (NER) model based on BERT.
-The Hugging Face library version of TurkuNLP's BERT is used in the implementation.
+The Hugging Face library version of TurkuNLP's FinBERT, available at [HuggingFace](https://huggingface.co/TurkuNLP/bert-base-finnish-cased-v1), is used as the base model in the implementation.

 ## Model input